News

 • Low in moisture absorbency

-• Apparel: Blouses, dresses, foundation garments, hosiery, lingerie and underwear, raincoats, ski and snow apparel, suits, windbreakers.
+• Apparel: Blouses, dresses, foundation garments, hosiery, lingerie and underwear, raincoats, ski and snow apparel, suits, and windbreakers.

 • Home Furnishings: Bedspreads, carpets, draperies, curtains, upholstery.